 Most business owners need a way to collect email subscribers so they can market their services or products via email.
 I recommend ConvertKit to all of my clients, and I use ConvertKit for my business too.
 If you're considering adding email marketing support as one of your services, I highly recommend signing up to ConvertKit to learn the software well.
 Whenever you sign up a client that needs ConvertKit support, have them sign up to ConvertKit using an affiliate link to make passive income.

 Let's say you have to book a call with 5 people and they are in different time zones.
 With Doodle you create a poll and offer several different time/date options that the participants choose which options work best for them.
 At the end of the poll, the poll creator picks a final option based on the results.
 No more going back and forth hoping to find a suitable time.
 Doodle is a time saver.

 I refer to this at least 10 times a month.
-If I have a conference call with prospect and they are based in Victoria Australia and I'm halfway across the world, I need to know what time zone they are in.
-With this tool I just plop in their city, my city and it shoots back times that make sense for a call.
+If I have a conference call with a prospect and they are based in Victoria, Australia and I'm halfway across the world, I need to know what time zone they are in.
+With this tool, I just plop in their city, my city and it shoots back times that make sense for a call.
 This is a great tool if you're an executive virtual assistant and need to schedule calls for your clients.

 Do you have any more software tools to add to the list?